fikayo-sanni/ductape-docs/docs/getting-started/credentials.md

 const ductape = new Ductape(credentials);
 ```

-By initializing the SDK with these credentials, you establish a secure connection to your workspace, enabling you to manage and interact with your third-party integrations effectively.
+By initializing the SDK with these credentials, you establish a secure connection to your workspace, enabling you to manage and interact with your third-party products effectively.
 Make sure that your credentials are stored securely, such as in environment variables, to protect them from unauthorized access.